 Module credits 13.00 NQF Level 05 Service modules Faculty of Engineering, Built Environment and Information Technology Faculty of Education Faculty of Humanities Faculty of Natural and Agricultural Sciences Prerequisites At least 5 (60-69%) in Mathematics in the Grade 12 examination.
-Candidates who do not qualify for STK 110 must register for STK 113 and STK 123 Contact time 1 practical per week, 1 tutorial per week, 3 lectures per week Language of tuition Module is presented in English Department Statistics Period of presentation Semester 1
+Candidates who do not qualify for STK 110 must register for STK 113 and STK 123 Contact time 3 lectures per week, 1 practical per week, 1 tutorial per week Language of tuition Module is presented in English Department Statistics Period of presentation Semester 1 deterministic variables in a statistical and practical context: producers' and consumers' surplus.
+Linear programming.
+Matrix algebra.
+Limits and continuity.